This post contains affiliate links. Please see our disclosure policy.

 • 4 cloves garlic, minced

-• 2 cups cooked black lentils, or use green or french lentils.
-Don’t use red lentils
+• 2 cups cooked black lentils, green or French lentils — do not use red lentils

 • 1/2-1 chipotle pepper, minced

-• 2 tsp chipotle sauce, from the can of chipotle peppers
+• 2 tsp adobo sauce, from the can of chipotle peppers

 • 1 tsp salt